VUEngine/VUEngine-Studio-Documentation/setup/usage-with-other-libraries.md

 In the following, as an example, it is described how to use VUEngine Studio with libgccvb.

 1. Download <a href="https://github.com/VUEngine/libgccvb">libgccvb</a> from GitHub and unzip.
-2. Change the VUEngine Core path setting `build.engine.core.path` to the location of libgccvb, e.g. "/Users/user/dev/libgccvb".
+2. Change the VUEngine Core path setting `build.engine.core.path` to the location of libgccvb, e.g. `/Users/user/dev/libgccvb`.
 3. Profit!
-You can now build your libgccvb-based project (e.g. https://github.com/VUEngine/libgccvb-Barebone) through the usual means.
+You can now build your libgccvb-based project (e.g. <a href="https://github.com/VUEngine/libgccvb-Barebone">libgccvb-Barebone</a>) through the usual means.

+> **Note:** This is not currently working in the Preview Release!